GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Method

-\paragraph{Segmentation via SAM.} For the segmentation stage, we employ SAM2~\cite{sam2}, a state-of-the-art open-world segmentation model.
+\paragraph{Segmentation via SAM.} For the segmentation stage, we employ SAM2~\cite{sam2}, a SOTA open-world segmentation model.
 SAM2 accepts diverse prompts, including dense prompts such as masks and sparse prompts such as bounding boxes and points.
-Since the MLLM does not natively output dense masks, we use only the predicted bounding box and points as sparse prompts, which are fed into SAM2’s prompt encoder.
-The SAM2 parameters are frozen during training.
-We feed the image embedding from the SAM2 image encoder and the prompt embedding from the SAM2 prompt encoder jointly into the SAM2 decoder to produce the final fine-grained segmentation mask $M$:
+To reduce annotation cost and align with our \textit{BoP-Rewards} design, we deliberately use only sparse prompts—specifically the bounding box and positive points predicted by the MLLM.
+These cues are embedded by SAM2’s prompt encoder, and together with the image embedding from SAM2’s image encoder, are fed to the SAM2's mask decoder to generate the final fine-grained segmentation mask $M$:

-\paragraph{Optimization via GRPO.} We train the MLLM with Grouped Relative Policy Optimization(GRPO)~\cite{deepseekmath}.
-For each question $q$ sampled from $P(Q)$, the policy model $\pi_{\theta_{\mathrm{old}}}$ generates a group of $G$ candidate responses $\{o_1, o_2, \dots, o_G\}$, each represented as a token sequence.
-Each candidate is assigned a scalar reward $\{r_1, r_2, \dots, r_G\}$ based on the rule-based reward functions described in Sec.~\ref{subsec:reward}, covering both output format compliance and grounding accuracy.
-The rewards within each group are standardized to obtain relative advantages: